Please ensure Javascript is enabled for purposes of website accessibility

 Field Trips

 Thank you for your interest in Holland BPW field trips!
 For more detail on our facilities and field trips offered, please scroll through the programs below.
-To request a field trip, complete the form below and your response will be sent to our Education and Visitor Programs Specialist.
-We look forward to seeing you!
+To request a field trip, complete the Field Trip Request Form.
+This form will be sent to our Education and Visitor Programs Specialist who will reply within 5-7 business days.

 Curriculum Standards and Education Goals

 Holland BPW field trips are developed with State of Michigan and Next Generation Science Standards in mind.
-Our field trips encourage students to explore beyond the light switch and water tap to learn how public utilities provide electricity, wastewater treatment, and safe drinking water to our community.
-Programs are offered free of charge.
-Field trips take place at one of our three facility locations: Holland Energy Park, the Water Reclamation Facility, and the Water Treatment Plant.
+Our field trips encourage students to explore beyond the light switch and water tap to learn how public utilities provide electricity, broadband, wastewater treatment, and safe drinking water to our community.
+Field Trips are offered free of charge and generally take place at one of our three facility locations: Holland Energy Park, the Water Reclamation Facility, and the Water Treatment Plant.
+We also offer programming that can take place in your classroom or elsewhere in the community upon request.

 Chaperone Requirements